 In August of 1964, Vee-Jay re-released its Beatles singles on the label Oldies 45 specifically for sales in the oldies section of record and department stores.
 They chose the "Please Please Me / From Me To You" format for this release, which was only in print for a matter of months.

 Then on October 10, 1964, just before Vee Jay was to lose its right to release Beatles recordings, they tried one further attempt at sales by re-releasing the "Jolly What" album as "The Beatles and Frank Ifield On Stage."
 The only difference between the two albums was a different cover, this one featuring a drawn portrait of The Beatles only.
 Mono and stereo copies were again printed, but since only 3,000 mono copies and 500 stereo copies are estimated to have been printed, both are highly collectable today.

 Strangely enough, Capitol records neglected to include this song on their Capitol release "The Early Beatles."
 Instead, they released their version of the "Please Please Me / From Me To You" single on their budget Star Line label on October 11th, 1965.

 The next time "From Me To You" would be released was on April 2, 1973 on the double compilation album "The Beatles / 1962-1966" (aka "The Red Album").
 It may have surprised American audiences at this point that this song, relatively unknown in the states, should be on a "greatest hits" package.
-Little did most Americans know but that the song was actually one of the biggest British hits of their career, peaking at #1 for seven weeks in their home country.
+Most Americans did not know that the song was actually one of the biggest British hits of their career, peaking at #1 for seven weeks in their home country.